htw-imi-showtime/showtime-website/content/ws20/master/m3-deep-3d-pathfinding/features.md

 {{<image src="gan_mse.png">}}

 - For the **reinforcement learning** model, the agent was trained for 50.000 - 200.000 iterations depending on size of the worlds.
 - Our **supervised transfer learning** model was trained with over 4000 different environments, each with around 40 different variations, resulting in a total of 168.000 data samples.
 This model was only trained for 2D worlds.
-Please refer to our <a href="/ws20/master/m3-deep-3d-pathfinding/process">process</a> page to learn about the limitations.
+Please refer to our [process](../process) page to learn about the limitations.
 {{<image src="tl_loss.png">}}